wlandau/targets-shiny/README.md

 [`targets`](https://docs.ropensci.org/targets/) writes to storage to ensure the pipeline stays up to date after R exits.
 This storage must be persistent and user-specific. `tools::R_user_dir("app_name", which = "cache")` covers some situations.
 In addition, it is best to deploy to a service like [RStudio Server](https://rstudio.com/products/rstudio-server-pro/) or [RStudio Connect](https://rstudio.com/products/connect/) and provision enough space for the expected number of users.
 Unfortunately, [shinyapps.io](https://www.shinyapps.io) is not sufficient.
 Please consult your system administrator.

+### Multiple projects

+Projects manage multiple versions of the pipeline.
+In this app, each project is a directory inside user storage with app input settings, pipeline configuration, and results.
+A top-level `_project` file identifies the current active project.
+Functions in `R/project.R` configure, load, create, and destroy projects.
+The `update*()` functions in Shiny and `shinyWidgets`, such as `updateSliderInput()`, are particularly handy for restoring the input settings of a saved project.
+That is why this app does not need a single `renderUI()` or `uiOutput()`.

 ### Working directory

 For reasons [described here](https://github.com/ropensci/targets/discussions/297), the `_targets.R` configuration file and `_targets/` data store always live at the root directory of the pipeline (where you run [`tar_make()`](https://docs.ropensci.org/targets/reference/tar_make.html)).
 So in order to run a pipeline in user storage, the app needs to change directories to the pipeline root.
 The `set_project()` function in this particular app accomplishes this, with a catch: the Shiny server function needs a callback to restore the working directory when the app exits.